 Mice were administered a different dose of 2G11G7 IgE mAb by IV injection, followed by intravenous challenge with 1 mg of CPE.
 After 10 minutes, mouse body temperatures showed drops of 1.2 - 2.7 degrees C. The degree of change for 1000 μg, 100 μg, and 300 ug was 2.7 +/-1.7 degrees C, 2.1 +/-1.5 degrees C, and 1.3 +/-1.6 degrees C, respectively.
 Body temperatures resolved to base levels within 30 minutes.

 Figure 10.
 Dose dependency of anaphylactic reactions by mAb 2G11G7

 Mice who received 100 μg (circle), 300 μg (square), and 1000 μg (triangle).
 Body temperatures of anti-CPE IgE administered mice challenged with a 1 mg intravenous administration of CPE to assess anaphylaxis was measured rectally from 10 to 90 minutes.
-Mice had been pretreated 24 hours before challenge with their respective dose of anti-CPE IgE mAbs by Intraperitoneal administration.
+Mice had been pretreated 24 hours before challenge with their respective dose of anti-CPE IgE mAbs by intravenous administration.

 5. Summary of the biological activities in four IgE monoclonal antibodies